 About Third Space

-A hub for meaningful engagement and community, grounded in Jewish culture, wisdom, and learning.
+A space for meaningful engagement and community, grounded in Jewish culture, wisdom, and learning.

 Third Space at Shaarei Tfiloh